 5. KOHLER K-72218-VS Sensate - Best High End Faucet

-Though it comes with a hefty price tag, the Sensate will prove that it's worth every penny.
+“Despite its hefty price tag, the Sensate will prove that it's worth every penny.”

 The motion sensors on the Sensate are so strong that they'll respond to stimuli in just 20 milliseconds.